 Even the greatest faith teacher will eventually die, usually from heart failure.
 Yes, he may die peacefully in his sleep, but a bodily organ will have to give up; the body will visibly wear out from 21 years old to 91 years old or 101 (for example).

-Many years later my sister called me to say she got cancer.
+Many years later a close relative called me to say she got cancer.
 And the Spirit clearly whispered to me that this was “not a sickness unto death.”
 The chemo worked, and she is cancer free.